FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

    * - fid
      - INTEGER
-     - Unit fid is unique and not associated with the grid id.
+     - Unique identifier for the record; not associated with the grid ID.

    * - name
      - TEXT
-     -
+     - Name or label for the tailings stack area.

    * - tailings_surf_elev
      - REAL
-     -
+     - Surface elevation of the tailings material (e.g., compacted tailings layer).

    * - water_surf_elev
      - REAL
-     -
+     - Surface elevation of the clear water (supernatant) above the tailings, if present.

    * - concentration
      - REAL
-     -
+     - Volumetric concentration of solids in the tailings mixture (range: 0.0–1.0).

    * - notes
      - TEXT
-     -
+     - Optional notes or description of the stack geometry or material.

    * - geom
      - POLYGON
-     -
+     - Polygon representing the spatial extent of the tailings stack.

 user_xsec_n_data